toolleeo/cli-apps/README.md

 * [compsize](https://github.com/kilobyte/compsize) - Find compression type/ratio on a file or set of files on a btrfs file system.
 * [conan](https://github.com/mirage/conan) - Find clue about the type of the file.
+* [dlorg](https://github.com/deepspeccode/dlorg) - Powerful and intuitive that automatically organizes your cluttered Downloads folder into a neatly structured directory system.
 * [doppelganger](https://github.com/witchard/doppelganger) - Save and load your shell environment to create doppelganger shells!
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows using one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
 * [Fast Files](https://github.com/mintycube/fast-files) - ff is a bash script which is a combination of `mkdir` and `touch`.
 It can create directory structures and files simultaneously and lists the created objects using `eza`, `lsd`, or `ls`.